Ask anyone in my generation about the exodus and a movie immediately comes to our minds. Yeah.

 BOTTOM LINE, IT WAS POSSIBLE.

 Other details and sometimes lack of details in the biblical narrative of the exodus are still puzzling.
 Were the forty years of wandering symbolic or literal?
 Where did their journey take them?
 Is Jebal el Lawz in Arabia a better fit for Mt.
 Sinai than Nebal Musa in the southern Sinai?
 What were the Egyptians doing?
 Were they simply glad to get rid of the rebels?
 Neither the Bible nor Egyptian history give us enough information to answer those questions.
+But by 1200 B.C. if not before there is evidence for Israel in Canaan.

-But the core of the exodus narrative, correlated as it is with Egyptian texts, reliefs, and archaeological evidence for Israel in Canaan in the centuries following the exodus, seems very probable.
+Bottom line: the core of the exodus narrative, correlated as it is with Egyptian texts, reliefs, and archaeological evidence for Israel in Canaan in the centuries following the exodus, seems very probable.